Social Media Management Pricing: What Are the Costs for 2024?

 Free Trial/Plan

-A small business can pay just $6 per month per social channel (eg. Facebook, Twitter, or Instagram) for Buffer's Essentials plan.
+A small business can pay just $5 per month per social channel (eg. Facebook, Twitter, or Instagram) for Buffer’s Essentials plan.
 You can reduce the need to stay glued to social feeds by scheduling up to 2,000 posts in advance.
 Marketing managers can deepen their understanding of audiences by accessing post analytics and user demographics.

 If you’re looking for a complete marketing powerhouse, HubSpot’s Marketing Hub Professional plan ($800 per month) caters for up to 50 social accounts.
 You can really scale up your social media content output, publishing a maximum of 10,000 posts per month.
 It’s also worth noting that you’ll have to pay a one-off $3,000 onboarding fee with this plan.

-How Much Does Social Media Marketing Cost?
+How Much Does it Cost to Outsource Social Media Management?

-Social Media Marketing Company Costs
+Social Media Marketing Agency Costs

 Below we’ve outlined some examples of monthly costs for social media marketing companies with good reputations: